 Thinking of taking a trip away from your motorhome or RV?
 Plan on renting it out while you are gone.
 Keep these tax rules in mind.
-Now you can plan ahead for taxes when renting out your RV.
+Now you can plan ahead for income taxes when renting out your RV.

 Renting out your RV

 Many RV owners use rental websites such as Outdoorsy to earn a little extra cash while they aren’t using their RV.
-In addition to the standard maintenance, owners should be aware of the tax implications of RV rentals.
+In addition to the standard maintenance, owners should be aware of the income tax implications of RV rentals.

 Receiving money for the use of a dwelling also used as a taxpayer’s personal residence (your RV) generally requires reporting the rental income on a tax return.
 It also means some of the expenses become deductible reducing the rental income that’s subject to income tax.

-This may be a house, RV, an apartment, condominium, mobile home, boat, vacation home or similar property.
+This may be a house, RV, an apartment, condominium, mobile home, boat, vacation home, or similar property.
 It’s possible to use more than one dwelling unit as a home throughout the year.
 For example, you can spend 6 months in your RV and then the other 6 months in your condo.

 Personal use means use by the owner or owner’s family and includes anyone paying less than a fair rental price.